Filpill/blog-web/content/projects/2023-11-14-linux-gui-setup.md

 **GRUB_CMD_LINUX_DEFAULT** - You will need to append **video=hyperv_fb:1920x1080** to the end as shown below:

-***Note: For this step, the video parameter may be different if you are doing this bare metal or using another VM software.***
+***Note: The video parameter may be different if you are doing this bare metal or are using another VM software.***

 ```bash
 GRUB_CMD_LINUX_DEFAULT="quiet splash video=hyperv_fb:1920x1080"